junxit/us-congress-bills-114/metadata.md

 - 2015-04-22 — Introduced in House
 - 2015-04-22 — Introduced in House
 - 2015-04-22 — Referred to the House Committee on Financial Services.
+- 2015-06-11 — Hearings Held by the Subcommittee on Financial Institutions and Consumer Credit Prior to Referral.
+- 2015-07-28 — Committee Consideration and Mark-up Session Held.
+- 2015-07-29 — Committee Consideration and Mark-up Session Held.
+- 2015-07-29 — Ordered to be Reported by the Yeas and Nays: 45 - 13.
+- 2016-12-12 — Placed on the Union Calendar, Calendar No. 684.
+- 2016-12-12 — Reported by the Committee on Financial Services.
+H. Rept.
+114-874.
+- 2016-12-12 — Reported by the Committee on Financial Services.
+H. Rept.
+114-874.